How Much it Cost to Build a 2 Car Garage?

 Garage Type

-You can select between an attached or detached garage; each option has pros and cons.
+You can select between an attached or detached garage.
 An attached garage connects directly to your house, making it easier to access, particularly in bad weather.
-It’s also cheaper because it shares a wall with your home, saving on materials and labor.
+It is also cheaper because it shares a wall with your home, saving on materials and labor.
 On the other hand, a detached garage is a separate structure, giving you more flexibility in where to place it.
-Detached garages cost more because they need their foundation, walls, and roofing.
-However, they can offer more privacy and a chance for custom designs.

 Materials Used